sylvain-kern/tufte-style-article/readme.md

     - Create a `tex/latex/` directory in the `.texmf` one, and inside it, create a folder named \inlinecode{latex}{tufte-style-article}.

-    \item Paste the `tufte-style-article.cls` file in that `tufte-style-article` folder and you should be good.
+2. Paste the `tufte-style-article.cls` file in that `tufte-style-article` folder and you should be good.

     Eventually, the class file is located at:

     ```
-    HOME/.texmf/tex/latex/tufte-style-article/tufte-style-article.cls
+    HOME/.texmf/tex/latex/tufte-style-article tufte-style-article.cls
     ```

-2. Update the `texmf` with
+3. Update the `texmf` with
     ```
     mktexlsr $HOME/.texmf
     ```

-3. Check if it worked with
+4. Check if it worked with

     ```
     kpsewhich tufte-style-article.cls